 The Hyperacusis Research Survey

 This is your chance to participate!
-Over 200 hyperacusis sufferers have already completed the survey – more participants will improve the quality and accuracy of the data.
+Over 300 hyperacusis sufferers have already completed the survey – more participants will improve the quality and accuracy of the data.
+An exciting paper has been published using this registry survey data contrasting pain and loudness hyperacusis.
+Read all about it here.

 The survey was developed in conjunction with Sanford Research in Sioux Falls, S.D., a nonprofit research institution that runs the Coordination of Rare Diseases at Sanford (CoRDS) Registry.
 Sanford Research has a safe and secure patient registry for all rare diseases.
 More data means more knowledge, which means faster progress toward a cure.